 Hybrid cars lined both sides of the street.
 A tag along guest called out for a cigarette and a hush came over a crowd numbering over 100.

 Apparently, some things stuck.
 It was a real cycle of life weekend.
 While the elders spoke about blood pressure and golf handicaps, the next generation of scouts played in the back yard, or picked lemons off a ripening tree.

 Bob was the guy who taught me how to ski, cast for rainbow trout in mountain lakes, transmit Morse code, and survive in the wilderness.
 He used to scrawl schematic diagrams for simple radios and binary computers on a piece of paper, usually built around a single tube or transistor.

 I would run off to Radio Shack to buy WWII surplus parts for pennies on the pound, and spend long nights attempting to decode impossibly fast Navy ship to ship transmissions.
-He was also the man who pinned an Eagle Scout badge on my uniform in front of beaming parents.
+He was also the man who pinned an Eagle Scout badge on my uniform in front of beaming parents when I turned 15.